 Honor 7X’s advantage right now is the big display and the better dual-rear cameras at a price of Rs 12,999.
 As I have pointed out, players like Xiaomi, Moto do not have a similar offering in this price segment for now.
 For those who want a bigger display and dual-rear camera for under Rs 16,000, the Honor 7X is good option considering the overall performance.
 The display in particular is very impressive on this smartphone.
 The negatives though are the older OS, micro-USB port.

 click on stars to rate

-The customer service reply was sent to my email.
+The customer service reply was sent to your email.

 There are no questions yet, be the first to ask a question

 Consultation form submitted successfully.
 Please wait patiently for customer service reply.

 Reply will be sent to your secure email id.
 If it is not bounded, please bind the secure email id.

 These Terms and Conditions of Sale apply to your purchase and the contract you enter into with the Seller.
 Please read the terms and conditions carefully so that you know your rights and obligations.
 You can save or print these Terms and Conditions so they can be consulted and read at a later time.
 The Seller shall also save the text of the entire Contract and make it available to Customer upon Customer’s request.

 Did you know your browser is out of date?

 For an optimized experience, upgrade your browser or install the latest version of any other new generation browser.